stacks-network/stacks-core/sip/sip-009-analysis-cost-assessment.md

 Cost Function:

 ```
-a*X+b
+a*X+b*Y+c
 ```

-where a and b are constants,
+where a, b, and c are constants,
 X := stack depth
+Y := the type size of the looked up variable

 ## Function Lookup